bcdiaconu/openscale_wiki/Home.md

 # openScale wiki

-*openScale is an Open Source App for Android to keep a log of your body weight, fat, water and muscle.*
+*openScale is an Open Source app to keep a log of your weight, body fat, water percentage and muscle percentage.*

 <table border="0">
   <tr>